TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

     In the footer of the documentation you wish to make changes to, select the :guilabel:`Repository` link.

-    This will take you to the documentations repository in GitHub.
+    This will take you to the documentation's repository in GitHub.

     From here, select the "Fork" button in the upper right corner of the page.